darvinpatel/sentinel-walkthrough/Module-1-Setting-up-the-environment.md

 Microsoft Sentinel provides a "trial mode" where data ingestion up to 10GB/day is free for the first 31 days when first added to a workspace.
 Sentinel will prompt that it is in trial mode once installed.

-### Exercise 1: The Microsoft Sentinel workspace
+## Step 1: The Microsoft Sentinel workspace

 In this exercise we will show you how to create a brand new Microsoft Sentinel workspace to store your data.
 If you already have a pre-existing one that you would like to use, you can skip to [Exercise 2](Module-1-Setting-up-the-environment.md#exercise-2-deploy-the-microsoft-sentinel-training-lab-solution).

-1. Navigate to the [Azure Portal](http://portal.azure.com) and log in with your account.
+- Navigate to the [Azure Portal](http://portal.azure.com) and log in with your account.

-2. In the top search bar, type *Sentinel* and click on **Microsoft Sentinel**.
+- In the top search bar, type *Sentinel* and click on **Microsoft Sentinel**.

 ![deployment](../Images/deployment1.png)

-3. In the Microsoft Sentinel screen, click **Create** at the top left.
+- In the Microsoft Sentinel screen, click **Create** at the top left.

-4. You can choose to add Microsoft Sentinel to an existing Log Analytics workspace or build a new one.
+- You can choose to add Microsoft Sentinel to an existing Log Analytics workspace or build a new one.
 We will create a new one, so click on **Create a new workspace**.

 ![deployment](../Images/deployment2.png)